 Exceptionally Creamy Chocolate Tahini Ice Cream

-- 2 cups unsweetened almond milk (I use homemade because it tastes so much better and I make mine super creamy, otherwise use a CANNED "lite" coconut milk, shaken well first.
+2 cups unsweetened almond milk (I use homemade because it tastes so much better and I make mine super creamy, otherwise use a CANNED "lite" coconut milk, shaken well first.
 Do NOT use storebought almond milk, it is too watery)

-I use Dastony raw tahini in this recipe because I love it's smooth, creamy texture.
-You are welcome to use whatever brand you have on hand, but make sure it is raw, as most tahini is from toasted sesame seeds and may impart too strong a flavor.
+I use Dastony raw tahini in this recipe because I love it's smooth, raw creamy texture.
+You are welcome to use whatever brand you have on hand, but make sure it is a quality raw, as most tahini is from toasted sesame seeds and may impart too strong a flavor.
 I have only made this using the Dastony brand.
 Otherwise, use cashew butter because you WILL taste tahini in this!

 If you want to prepare your own almond milk and for the best flavor, it couldn't be more simple.
 If not, skip this step and just use storebought.
 Just soak 1 cup almonds in a cereal bowl covered with water for 8 hours or overnight.
 In the morning, drain and rinse the almonds.
 Add them to your blender with 3 cups water and blend until very smooth.
 Drain the milk through a nutbag or fine mesh strainer.
 A high powered blender works best, but a regular blender will work too, you will just need to strain the milk a few times.
 However, a nutbag will make your life much easier!
 If using a nutbag, make sure to really squeeze the almond pulp and get all of that wonderful milk out.
 Measure out 2 cups and store any extra in the fridge for smoothies, etc.